ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

 VMWare virtual machines that are assigned IBM Cloud portable private addresses can be specified as back-end servers to the load balancer.
 This feature is available using the API only, and not the web UI.
-Portable private IPs added using the API appear as "Unknown" in the UI as they are not assigned by IBM Cloud.
-Note that this kind of configuration can be used with other hypervisors, such as Xen and KVM.
+Portable private IPs added by using the API appear as "Unknown" in the UI as they are not assigned by IBM Cloud.
+This configuration can be used with other hypervisors, such as Xen and KVM.

 VMWare virtual machines assigned non-IBM Cloud addresses (such as VMWare NSX networks) cannot be added directly as back-end servers to the load balancer.
 However, depending on your configuration, it might be possible to configure an intermediary, such as an NSX gateway, that has a IBM Cloud private address as the back-end server to the load balancer (with the actual servers being VMs attached to networks managed by VMware NSX).